-- Click the Conflicts tab at the bottom of the change request to view additional information.
+- Click the Conflicts tab at the bottom of the Change to view additional information.
 Note that the number of conflicts detected is indicated on the tab label.

-- Based on this information, you should discuss the conflict with the CI owner or other change requestor (as appropriate) to avoid any issues related to this conflict.
-ServiceNow does not prevent you from moving forward with your change.
+- Based on this information, you should discuss the conflict with the CI owner or other Change requester (as appropriate) to avoid any issues related to this conflict.
+ServiceNow does not prevent you from moving forward with your Change.

 REQUESTING A MAINTENANCE SCHEDULE